Our Lands, Trails & Islands

 IHT and owned by The Nature Conservancy.
 The land belonged to

-Charles Seller and then Frederic Law Olmsted.
+Charles Sellers and then Frederic Law Olmsted.
 IHT recently took

 on an easement protecting an additional 28 acres abutting the